Angelus and University Chorale in Concert

 Ticket Info: Tickets are $10 for adults; $5 for seniors (65+); and free for students K-12 and those with a valid Augie ID.Purchase tickets.

-Angelus, under the direction of Dr. Lisa Grevlos, and the University Chorale, under the direction of Dr. Russell Svenningsen, will present "At the River," a spring concert of sacred and uplifting selections, at 7:30 p.m. on Saturday, April 1, at the Chapel of Reconciliation on the Augustana campus.
+Augustana Performing and Visual Arts presents the annual Spring Concert of Angelus and the University Chorale at 7:30 p.m. on Saturday, April 7, at the Chapel of Reconciliation on the Augustana campus.

 Tickets are $10 for adults, $5 for seniors (65+) and free for students K-12 and those with an Augie ID.
 Purchase tickets online at www.augietickets.com or by calling the Box Office at 605.274.5320.